 It is like he feels he has been given a second chance at life.

 When I ask about what the future holds this doesn’t concern him.
-Again he finds the Buddhist philosophy helpful.
-The Buddhist lifestyle is very much about living in the present moment and letting life unfold in front of you.
+Again, he finds the Buddhist philosophy helpful.
+The Buddhist lifestyle is about living in the present moment and letting life unfold in front of you.
 “I feel there are these forces taking care of me.
-I am quite willing to say ‘let’s see what happens’”.
-He deliberately doesn’t have a plan and is fascinated to see what happens, who talks to him and who provides him with the things he needs, at the time he needs them.
+I am quite willing to say, ‘Let’s see what happens.’”
+He deliberately doesn’t have a plan and is fascinated to see what each day brings, who talks to him and who provides him with the things he needs, at the time he needs them.
 I worry about his glasses he wears, as reading is such a big part of his life.
 What will happen if his glasses break, or as his prescription changes.
 “It’s all for nature to sort out,” he laughs.

 Andy is very matter-of-fact about everything – about his mental health issues and his previous desire to end his life.
 I think this is because he is so settled and content with his new life.
-He sees himself in this new exciting chapter, free from the anxieties and depression that plagued him since he was 15.
+He sees himself in a new chapter, free from the anxieties and depression that had plagued him since he was 15.
 It is like he feels he has been given a second chance at life.